Frequently Asked Questions (FAQs)

 Where do your elementary students go for Middle and High School?

-After fifth grade, about 80% of Messiah’s students attend Lincoln Lutheran.
+After fifth grade, over 80% of our elementary students attend Lincoln Lutheran.
 The other children typically attend their neighborhood middle school.

 Do you have sports teams?